cgavini/singleton-log/README.md

 # Installation
 * This library can be installed with cmake and make (cd path/to/repo && cmake . && make).
 This step isn't necessary because I keep a pre-built .so in the repo.
-* Then include the repo path in your compiler's include path
+* Then include the repo path in your compiler's include path or move the .so to a folder that's already in the include path.